John Grant (musician)

 John William Grant (born July 25, 1968) is an American singer, musician, and songwriter who holds both American and Icelandic citizenship.
 He first became known as the co-founder, lead singer, pianist, and primary songwriter for the alternative rock band the Czars.
 After releasing six albums from 1994 to 2006, the band split up and Grant retired for four years before starting a solo career.

 Grant's debut solo album Queen of Denmark (2010) was named the best album of the year by Mojo.
 His second album Pale Green Ghosts (2013) was named the best album of the year by Rough Trade.
 His third album Grey Tickles, Black Pressure (2015) received widespread critical acclaim and peaked at No. 5 on the UK albums chart, while his fourth album Love Is Magic (2018) entered the top 20 in the UK.
 His fifth and sixth albums Boy from Michigan (2021) and The Art of the Lie (2024) also received acclaim.
 His other work includes the live album John Grant and the BBC Philharmonic Orchestra: Live in Concert (2014), on which he performed songs from his first two albums while accompanied by the BBC Philharmonic Orchestra.

-Grant is also known for his collaborations with varied musicians such as Budgie, CMAT, Elbow, Elton John, Goldfrapp, GusGus, Hercules and Love Affair, Kylie Minogue, Midlake, Robbie Williams, Sinéad O'Connor, Tracey Thorn, Linda Thompson and Big Special.
+Grant is also known for his collaborations with varied musicians such as Budgie, CMAT, Elbow, Elton John, Goldfrapp, GusGus, Hercules and Love Affair, Kylie Minogue, Midlake, Robbie Williams, Sinéad O'Connor, Tracey Thorn, Linda Thompson, Big Special and Bi-2.
 Since 2018, he has been the lead vocalist of Creep Show, a side project he formed with the members of rock band Wrangler.